Skip to Main Content

 See More

 Hannah was born and raised in the San Francisco Bay Area (but grew up a Chicago sports fan — her dad is a South Sider!).
 After spending four years on the east coast studying English, marketing, and journalism at Boston College, she moved back home to Northern California and worked on the Development teams at the Seven Hills School in Walnut Creek, CA, and the College Preparatory School in Oakland, CA. In these roles, she gained valuable experience spanning communications, marketing, development, and admissions, and fell in love with the world of independent schools.
-She is thrilled to move to Chicago and join Roycemore’s amazing community, and can’t wait to showcase the wonderful work of its students and educators through the school’s communications initiatives.
+She is thrilled to join Roycemore’s amazing community and can’t wait to showcase the wonderful work of its students and educators through the school’s communications initiatives.

 In her free time, Hannah enjoys reading, running, trying new coffee shops and restaurants, and spending time with her dog, Izzy.